EdinburghNLP/wmt17-scripts/README.md

 If you are accessing this through a git repository, it will contain all scripts and documentation, but no model files - the models are accessible at http://data.statmt.org/wmt17_systems

+Use the git repository to keep track of changes to this directory: https://github.com/EdinburghNLP/wmt17-scripts

 REQUIREMENTS
 ------------